jthies/phist/README.md

  Proceed as follows to build PHIST with GHOST (substitute
 $PREFIX with the path where ghost and essex-physics are installed).
 This is the easiest way to make PHIST find GHOST.
-It is also possible to pass the `GHOST_DIR' variable to cmake, insterad.
+It is also possible to pass the `GHOST_DIR` variable to cmake, insterad.
 Note that essex-physics is an optional package for phist, as is Trilinos.

     > module load intel64